adscott/jasmine-underscore/README.markdown

 ## Installation

-Simply download _jasmine-underscore.js_ from the [master](https://github.com/adscott/jasmine-underscore/raw/master/lib/jasmine-underscore.js) and include it in your Jasmine's test runner file (or add it to _jasmine.yml_ file if you're using Ruby with [jasmine-gem](http://github.com/pivotal/jasmine-gem)).
+Simply grab the _jasmine-underscore.js_ from the [latest stable release](https://github.com/downloads/adscott/jasmine-underscore/jasmine-underscore-v1.0.zip) and include it in your Jasmine's test runner file (or add it to _jasmine.yml_ file if you're using Ruby with [jasmine-gem](http://github.com/pivotal/jasmine-gem)).
 You'll also need [Underscore](http://documentcloud.github.com/underscore/).

 ## Underscore matchers